hy-qwer/Manifold-Constrained-Editing/README.md

 This repository contains the public code and model checkpoints for the manuscript **"Manifold-Guided Deterministic Editing in Visual Representation Spaces"**, which is currently under consideration at *The Visual Computer*.

-This code release is directly related to the manuscript currently submitted to *The Visual Computer*.

 DOI: [10.5072/zenodo.469062](https://doi.org/10.5072/zenodo.469062)

 ## Overview